 The Stewards have been in the area since before it was a province.
-By the start of World War One, the province then, as now, was Canada’s largest, with its capital in Toronto.
+By the start of World War I, the province was Canada’s largest, and its capital was Toronto.
 The nation’s capital, Ottawa, also is in Ontario.

 The Prewar Years

-The following are facts about Ontario in the years leading up to World War One.
+The following are facts about Ontario in the years leading up to World War I.

 - Ontario was invaded during the War of 1812 and, during one battle, the town of Niagara Falls was set ablaze.